This article provides comprehensive ‘all you need to know’ information about Pokémon Booster Packs.

 Where are Pokémon Booster Packs Found?

-With the exception of promo cards and special release cards, Pokémon trading cards can only be obtained from opening booster packs.
-The products which contain packs varies depending on whether the expansion is a standard expansion set or a special expansion set.
+With the exception of Black Star Promo Cards and special release cards, Pokémon trading cards can only be obtained by opening Booster Packs.
+Booster Packs can be found in a range of products which varies depending on whether the expansion is a regular expansion set or a special expansion set.
+They can also be purchased individually from hobby stores or auction sites where they generally retail for £4 – £5 / $4 – $5.

 Booster pack – 1 booster pack